The 10 most important questions about BMI for adults and BMI for children

 Certainly, a healthy, balanced diet and regular exercise are fundamental to preventing a child from becoming overweight.
 However, parents also have an important role to play, because only if they themselves practice this lifestyle will their children follow suit.
 Children should be encouraged to be active outdoors instead of sitting for hours in front of the computer or television.
 Eating together with the family on a regular basis is an important ritual that can contribute to a healthy lifestyle and also help to curb constant eating on the side.

 If an individual is only slightly overweight, there is often a chance that it will grow out of this weight with the help of calorie reduction and exercise.
 The paediatrician is best placed to assess this possibility.
 If a child is morbidly obese, the whole family must be involved in therapy.
 At the beginning of treatment, the menu for all family members is changed to a low-calorie and healthy diet.
 The family should also actively support the overweight child in sporting and leisure activities, for example by embarking on bike tours and hikes together or playing football together.
 In this way, the child will find exercising enjoyable again.

 As source for the information in the 'Body Mass Index' category, we have used in particular:

 - WHO Body mass index - BMI (WHO)

 - Diet and Health: Implications for Reducing Chronic Disease Risk (National Research Council (US) Committee on Diet and Health)

-The pages of the 'Body Mass Index' category were last editorially reviewed by Stefan Banse on February 20, 2023.
-They all correspond to the current status.
+This page of the 'Body Mass Index' category was last edited or reviewed by Stefan Banse on February 20, 2023.
+It corresponds to the current status.